WilliamKopans/MatchPackageBETA/README.md

 -   Download [this file](https://drive.google.com/file/d/1UBYbJjXV85MJSmrg9lHh00LHEZjIvLMK/view?usp=sharing) (top right is download button) and double click the file to open in R or RStudio.
 Then, run the file.
 To run the file, select all then press command and return.
 Exact key bindings may change by operating system.
 Try control instead of command on a PC.

     -   A lot of packages should start to download and this may take a few minutes.
-Each package is a matter of kilobytes, so although it looks like a lot, you are downloading the equivalent of one or two smartphone photos.
+Each package is a matter of kilobytes, so although it looks like a lot, you are downloading the equivalent of a few smartphone photos.
     -   If you get the message `Do you want to install from sources the package which needs compilation?`, just type `Yes` and click enter/return.

 ## There are two ways to install the application, either with or without Git.
 Both will work, but I suggest opting for the second method if you do not have experience with Git.